paschyz/file_to_server/README.md

 # Document Upload Server

 This project is a simple Flask application that provides an endpoint for uploading documents to a server.
 It can be used to test the functionality of automatically sending documents to a server using a Python script.
+It watches a specified folder then sends what's added in that specific folder then sends a request that contains the new file to a server.

 ## Getting Started